 - does not include:

-- that is less than best practice; or
+- conduct that is less than best practice; or

 Unsatisfactory conduct does not include any conduct engaged in by a judicial officer in the performance of judicial functions.